r3ap3rpy/r3ap3rpy.github.io/index.md

  - [Personal Site](http://r3ap3rpy.pythonanywhere.com/)

 ## There are some repositories here which you can browse!
+ - [This](/flask-app-status) repository is a demo for the app status backend and simple frontend!
  - [This](/flask) repository is a little intro to flask!
  - [This](/LoggingDemo) repository shows you how you can add robust logging to your packages!
  	- Also got a youtube tutorial for [this](https://youtu.be/MR1UCha7oWw)!